Aerial view of campus with Williamsport, the Susquehanna River and Bald Eagle Mountain as a backdrop

 International Experiences

 Students are encouraged to participate in a variety of international experiences sponsored by Lycoming College, its partners, and approved programs.
 Opportunities range from short-term travel courses to independent study abroad programs available during the summer, semester, or full academic year.
-All programs are managed by the Global Education Office in the Center for Enhanced Academic Experiences (CEAE) in consultation with the College’s Study Abroad Committee.
+All programs are managed by the Office of Global Education in the Center for Enhanced Academic Experiences (CEAE) in consultation with the College’s Study Abroad Committee.
 More information on available programs can be found on-line at: https://www.lycoming.edu/study-abroad/study-away-from-lycoming.aspx.

 Full Semester or Summer Programs